rust-lang/rfcs/text/0000-destructuring-assignment.md

 - `&x = foo();`.
 - `&mut x = foo();`.
 - `ref x = foo();`.
+- `x @ y = foo()`.
 - (`box` patterns, which are deprecated.)

 This is primarily for learnability: the behaviour of `&` can already be slightly confusing to newcomers, as it has different meanings depending on whether it is used in an expression or pattern.
 In destructuring assignment, the left-hand side of an assignment consists of sub*expressions*, but which act intuitively like patterns, so it is not clear what `&` and friends should mean.
 We feel it is more confusing than helpful to allow these cases.
+Similarly, although coming up with a sensible meaning for `@`-bindings in destructuring assignment is not inconceivable, we believe they would be confusing at best in this context.
 Conversely, destructuring tuples, slices or structs is very natural and we do not foresee confusion with allowing these.

 Our implementation is forwards-compatible with allowing these patterns in destructuring assigmnent, in any case, so we lose nothing by not allowing them from the start.